technolaji/github4s/docs/src/main/tut/issue.md

 ### Search issues

-Lastly, you can also search issues all across Github thanks to `searchIssues`, it takes as
+Lastly, you can also search issues all across Github thanks to `searchIssues`; it takes as
 arguments:

 - a `query` string (the URL encoding is taken care of by Github4s).